cat-thats-fat/Cheap-Weed-Finder/README.md

 ## Features:

-  Search for Flower, Pre-rolls, Edibles and Concentrates.
+  Search for Flower, Pre-rolls, Vaporizers and Concentrates.

   Store by store discount.